-For more on God and black holes, please click here to read on.
+For more on early humans and odd-out freaks, please click here to read on.

 In the Bible, various time periods or ages of human spiritual history are described in narrative fashion.
 The general pattern of these ages is that they start in a relatively pristine state, but then decline over time until they become completely corrupted and come to their end.
 A new period or age then begins, and it, too, goes through a similar cycle.